GFDRR/CCDR-tools/Top-down/parallelization/README.md

   - Removed the RP_EAI columns for better presentation of the results

 # SETUP
-We strongly recommend using the mamba package manager.
+We strongly recommend using the mamba or conda package manager.

 ## Using MAMBA (WINDOWS)